GIST-NJU/RestCT/exp/README.md

 ## Experimental Results

-When the executions of the above scripts finish, the test results can be found in the `exp/output` direcotry.
-For each test execution, the results reporeted include:
+When the executions of the above scripts finish, the test results can be found in the `exp/output` directory.
+For each test execution, the results reported include:

 * `statistics.csv`: this file records primary metrics for evaluation (that is, the numbers reported in the paper), including:
    * coverage strengths applied (*SStrength*=2, *EStrength*=3, and *AStrength*=2, by default)